Tarcila Rivera Zea

-Tarcila Rivera Zea is a Quechua activist, member of the United Nations Permanent Forum on Indigenous Issues since her election on 5 April 2016 and awarded with the Visionary Award granted by the Ford Foundation in 2011 for her fight of Indigenous rights.
+Tarcila Rivera Zea (born 24 December 1950) is a Quechua activist, member of the United Nations Permanent Forum on Indigenous Issues since her election on 5 April 2016 and awarded with the Visionary Award granted by the Ford Foundation in 2011 for her fight of Indigenous rights.

-Biography
+Early life

 Tarcila Rivera Zea was born in the community of San Francisco de Pujas, Ayacucho, capital of the province of Huamanga, Peru.
 As a child she had to work as a household employee in order to receive education, learning Spanish at the age of 8.
-Upon her arrival in the capital with only ten years, she was the victim of all kinds of discrimination because of her status as an Andean woman.
+Upon her arrival in the capital at only ten years, she was the victim of discrimination because of her status as an Andean woman.

+Career

 During the 1970s, she worked as a specialized secretary in archival and library science at the Ministry of Culture of Peru, studying at the Vatican City and Argentina.
 Years later she would collaborate as a journalist for the Pueblo Indio magazine of the Indian Council of South America (CISA).

 In recognition of her work in collecting testimonies of indigenous women raped during armed conflicts, she was invited to pursue specialization courses in human rights at the Institute for Social Studies (ISS) in The Hague, The Netherlands, and the International Center for Education in Human Rights in Charlottetown, Canada.

 In 1987 she began to participate in international processes on the rights of indigenous peoples, as well as in United Nations conferences on Women, which led her to be invited by UN Women in 2012 to be part of her International Advisory Group on the Civil Society.

 Rivera Zea is the founder of the Continental Link of Indigenous Women of the Americas (ECMIA) and the International Forum of Indigenous Women (FIMI), two networks that promote the empowerment and political involvement of the world's indigenous women.

-In addition, all her years of activism, defending and making visible the cultures and indigenous peoples of Peru, have had their fruit in the creation of the Permanent Workshop of Andean and Amazonian Indigenous Women of Peru-. and of the Center of Indigenous Cultures of Peru (CHIRAPAQ).
+In addition, all her years of activism, defending and making visible the cultures and indigenous peoples of Peru, have had their fruit in the creation of the Permanent Workshop of Andean and Amazonian Indigenous Women of Peru and of the Center of Indigenous Cultures of Peru (CHIRAPAQ).

 She has been president of the Indigenous organization 'Chirapaq' and is currently its vice-president, coordinator of the Continental Liaison for Indigenous Women of the Americas (ECMIA), member of the Board of Directors of the Voluntary Fund for Indigenous Peoples of the United Nations between 2006 and 2011.
 She has also collaborated in the creation of the International Indigenous Press Agency (AIPIN).